 Injured at Sea?

 If you sustained an injury while at sea, you could be eligible to receive compensation for your injuries.
 Often commercial vessel injuries can be life-altering, debilitating injuries that leave their victims unable to work or provide for their families.
-As a Murfreesboro personal injury attorney, I believe no one should have to fear for their livelihood after being injured at the hands of a negligent shipowner, captain or crew member.Call (888) 295-6566 to speak to me, David Henderson of Henderson Law Firm.
+As an Alaska personal injury attorney, I believe no one should have to fear for their livelihood after being injured at the hands of a negligent shipowner, captain or crew member.Call (888) 295-6566 to speak to me, David Henderson of Henderson Law Firm.